WWBA - A History

 WWBA-AM 1040 Pinellas Park – Tampa Bay’s heritage WWBA calls were resurrected by Clear Channel for its Pinellas Park NewsTalk AM-1040 in 1997.
 Studios at that time were located at 402 N. Reo in Tampa.
 The station was later acquired by Tampa-based Genesis Communications, which moved it to 4300 W. Cypress Street.

-In late September 2008, Genesis agreed to pay $3 million for Mega Communications’ 50,000-watt flamethrower WMGG (AM-820).
+In September 2008, Genesis agreed to pay $3 million for Mega Communications’ 50,000-watt flamethrower WMGG (AM-820).
 Genesis dropped Mega’s Spanish oldies and moved WWBA’s local and syndicated talk format to AM-820, giving the outlet a more powerful signal.

 Names from NewsTalk WWBA include Mark Larsen (“Morning Magazine”) and news staffers Roger P. Schulman, Shayna Lance, and Eban Brown.

-(Thanks to Michael Serio and Dick Wheeler for their assistance with this history.
-Please contact us if you have additional information to share about WWBA.)
+(Please contact us if you have additional information to share about WWBA.)

 Station History

-1997 - 2012 Other Tampa Bay Area Stations (History)
+1997 - 2020 Other Tampa Bay Area Stations (History)

 |